Selleo/react_app_standard_setup/README.md

 # React app standard setup

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app) and has additional setup done.
+This project was bootstrapped using [Create React App](https://github.com/facebook/create-react-app) and has additional setup.

 - Folders structure
   - api - [react-query](https://react-query.tanstack.com/) setup and hooks used for fetching data from the backend